alfonsof/google-cloud-python-examples/README.md

 **Compute - Compute Engine:**

-* [gcloudcomputeengine](/gcloudcomputeengine) - Compute Engine VM instances: Example of how to handle Compute Engine VM instances using the Google API Client Library.
+* [gcloudcomputeengine](/gcloudcomputeengine) - Compute Engine VM instances: Example of how to handle Compute Engine VM instances.
+It uses the Google API Client Library.

 **Storage - Cloud Storage:**

 * [gcloudstoragecreate](/gcloudstoragecreate) - Google Cloud Storage Create: Example of how to handle Cloud Storage buckets and create a new Google Storage bucket in a Google Cloud Project.
+It uses the Google Cloud Client Library.
 * [gcloudstoragedelete](/gcloudstoragedelete) - Google Cloud Storage Delete: Example of how to handle Cloud Storage buckets and delete a Google Storage bucket in a Google Cloud Project.
+It uses the Google Cloud Client Library.
 * [gcloudstoragelist](/gcloudstoragelist) - Google Cloud Storage List: Example of how to handle Cloud Storage buckets and list information about the objects in a Cloud Storage bucket in a Google Cloud Project.
+It uses the Google Cloud Client Library.
 * [gcloudstoragelistall](/gcloudstoragelistall) - Google Cloud Storage List All: Example of how to handle Cloud Storage buckets and list information about all Cloud Storage buckets and the objects that they contain in a Google Cloud Project.
+It uses the Google Cloud Client Library.

 ## License